phalcon/documentation/docs/auth.md

 A configured `model` that does not implement `Phalcon\Contracts\Auth\AuthUser` throws `Phalcon\Auth\Exceptions\DoesNotImplement` when a user is hydrated.
 The `memory` and `stream` adapters accept the same optional `model` key and enforce the contract identically.

+!!! warning "SECURITY"

+    The remember-me token is matched by your model's `getRememberToken()` implementation, which the framework calls with the token from the cookie.
+Store a hash of the token, not the plaintext value, and look it up in constant time, for example with an indexed exact-match query or `hash_equals()` when comparing in PHP.
+A plaintext token column turns a database or backup leak into account takeover.

 ### Memory Adapter

 `Phalcon\Auth\Adapter\Memory` serves an in-memory list of user rows.
 It is useful for tests and small read-only user sets.